vmohan96/K-Means-CPP/README.md

 </div>

-From the figures above, it seems that the Euclidean distance strategy along with Lloyd's algorithm for centroid updates produced the strongest results for the clustering algorith, which is somewhat expected.
+From the figures above, it seems that the Euclidean distance strategy along with Lloyd's algorithm for centroid updates produced the strongest results for the clustering algorithm, which is somewhat expected.

 ### Threading Performance